Skip to main content

 North Arbury was where a lot of the original Arbury community spirit blossomed, it was part of the original Arbury electoral ward, and gave us the Arbury Adventure Playground, the Arbury Community house, Arbury Community Centre, Arbury Town Park, North Arbury Post Office and the North Arbury Chapel.
 Of course, we can't forget Arbury Kebab!
 Most of these things were achieved with great effort, campaigning and fund raising from the North Arbury community.
 And North Arbury is historically correct.
 We are talking about the meadows by a prehistoric earthwork here - something which pre-dated Chesterton!

 'Cambridge Evening News', 1969: the Roman villa and much earlier finds in a North Arbury barley field.
-The road on the site of the villa is named Northfield Avenue.
+The road on the site of the villa is named Northfield Avenue as a result.

 The other bone of contention with King's Hedges is that the most likely origin of the name is a hedged hunting warren, designed to trap animals so that they could be killed for 'sport' in the days of the old Royal Manor of Chesterton.
 This does not appeal to us as an area name, particularly as the warren was not even south of the Guided Busway.
 The old Arbury name, with its prehistoric links to a human habitation, is something we relish.

-We'd like to encourage other people in the historic Arbury district to study local history - we think its good for the community, but they need historical facts, not concocted-for-Council's-convenience electoral wards, strangely named 'estates', road expansions and redirections.
+We'd like to encourage other people in the historic Arbury district to study local history - we think it's good for the community, but they need historical facts, not concocted-for-Council's-convenience electoral wards, strangely named 'estates', and late 1970s road expansions and redirections.

 You can read more on this subject in our articles here and here.